shajibsikder/tabvora/README.md

 <br/>

 Instead of a static grid of a few recent sites, Tabvora gives you an **unlimited, virtually-scrolled shortcut grid** organized into custom **workspaces**, with search, drag-and-drop reordering, pinning, color labels, and one-click bookmark import.
-A handful of optional productivity tools — draft recovery, usage statistics, and daily time limits — are available if you want them, and are **off by default**.
+A suite of optional productivity tools — Digital Wellbeing, Browser Usage Dashboard, Draft Recovery, Website Usage Statistics, and browsing time limits — are available if you want them, and are **off by default**.

 <div align="center">
 <a href="https://chromewebstore.google.com/detail/ibejmhkigcbnfnobfkeebfnpodlpgjab?utm_source=item-share-cb" target="_blank">